El-Wumbus/rinfo/README.md

 verticalArt = true
 ```

-By default, any flags passed to the program will take precidence over the configuration.
+By default, any flags passed to the program will take precedence over the configuration.
-This meaning, with the above configuration, the output of `rinfo --omit-art` won't contian the art
+This meaning, with the above configuration, the output of `rinfo --omit-art` won't contain the art
-depite the configuration file specifing otherwise.
+despite the configuration file specifying otherwise.

 ## Installing

-When there's a full release of `rinfo`, there will a windows installer and built packages.
+When there's a full release of `rinfo`, there will a Windows installer and built packages.
 Until then,
-manual compilation will have to suffice (exept on Arch Linux, theres a [pkgbuild][PKGBUILD]).
+manual compilation will have to suffice (except on Arch Linux, there's a [pkgbuild][PKGBUILD]).

 ### Linux